ivotron/ivotron.github.io/_posts/2013-06-28-second-week-more-scoping-and-first-tasks.md

     analysis shipping component within HDF5 should divide up the HDF5 container, so that it can be processed in parallel**.
 Not your typical MapReduce-style analysis, I don't think...

+    is there anything in HDF5 that already does this but for other VOL plugins? what about the PLFS VOL plugin?
+How about indexing?

+    **A**: no, the stage of the project is too early.

 # Next Steps

   - take a simple analysis routine (eg. median over a range of values) and implement it in FF-HDF5.